curl/curl/docs/MANUAL.md

 be read from a file, use `@filename` as contents.
 When specifying a file, you can also specify the file content type by appending `;type=<mime type>` to the file name.
 You can also post the contents of several files in one field.
-For example, the field name 'coolfiles' is used to send three files, with different content types using the following syntax:
+For example, the field name `coolfiles` is used to send three files, with different content types using the following syntax:

     curl -F "coolfiles=@fil1.gif;type=image/gif,fil2.txt,fil3.html"